COVID-19 information and advice for taxpayers and agents

 VRT registration and export appointments

-In line with the Governments Roadmap all National Car Testing (NCT) Centres have been open since 29 June at reduced capacity.
-Bookings can be made through the NCT website at: https://www.ncts.ie/1145.
-Due to the reduced capacity customers may not be able to obtain preferred dates.
+In line with the Government's Roadmap all National Car Testing (NCT) Centres are open.
+Bookings can be made through the NCT website at: https://www.ncts.ie/1195/.

 Customers should note that the details above are subject to change in line with health and safety guidance.
 Any changes will be notified on this page.

-In view of current circumstances, for inspections carried out up to and including 31 December:
+In view of current circumstances, for inspections carried out:

 - all vehicles that are presented for registration will be valued based on the date they are presented

-After 31 December, the 7-day requirement to make an appointment and the 30-day requirement to register will be enforced.
+- the seven-day requirement to make an appointment and the thirty-day requirement are in force.

-The NCT service has continued to operate a pre-inspection service via its Mobile Units.
-This service, which is available only to Authorised Traders, can be booked by emailing firstname.lastname@example.org and is subject to availability.
-Further information on the requirements for pre-inspection can be found on the NCTS website at https://www.ncts.ie/1155.
+The NCT service continues to operate a pre-inspection service via its Mobile Units where there are more than fifteen vehicles to be inspected together.
+This service, which is available only to Authorised Traders, can be booked by emailing firstname.lastname@example.org.
+This is subject to availability and meeting the minimum number of vehicles requirement.
+Further information on the requirements for pre-inspection can be found on the NCTS website at https://www.ncts.ie/1209/ listed under FAQ 17.

 Registration by authorised dealers on the Revenue Online Service (ROS) of new cars and pre-inspected cars has not been interrupted.
 Authorised traders should continue to register such vehicles before delivery to a customer.

-Customers can contact Revenue via MyEnquiries with any questions they may have.
+Customers can contact Revenue via MyEnquiries with any questions they may have, including customs clearance queries.
 Queries regarding pre-inspections or import/export examinations should be directed to the NCTS.

 Relief from Excise Duty (Alcohol Products Tax) for the manufacture of hand sanitiser products